Radnen/link.js/README.md

 - zip(array)        - combines the contents of the array with the current elements.
 - slice(a, b)       - returns results between [a, b).
 - skip(num)         - skips first 'num' elements.
+- is(instance)      - filters out items that are not of the prototype.
+- type(type)        - filters out items that are not of the type.

 Non-Chainable:
 --------------